How to Find the Best Dog Training Classes Near Your Home

 2).
 Certification: look for these certifications when choosing a trainer: CTC, KPA, VSA-DT.
 These letters all refer to programs that offer courses and exams to become a certified dog trainer.
 Other credentials may include membership in professional dog training organizations such as the Association of Professional Dog Trainers , among others.

 3).
 Continuing education: just as other professionals need to stay current in their fields, the same is true with dog trainers.
 This is generally not a requirement for dog trainers; however, when you’re searching for the best trainer, it can be the sign of an excellent trainer who cares about his/her work and the dogs they work with.

 4).
 Training methods: training methods used for dogs vary, so it’s a good idea to ask what method a trainer uses before your fur baby goes to class.
+Some trainers are offering special programs such as teaching your dog to swim with you.
 A certified trainer will have studied animal behavior and should tell you they only use positive reinforcement methods.

 Be wary of trainers who say they are “balanced,” as this usually means they use correction or other negative methods to force dogs to behave in a certain way.
 Stay clear of any dog trainers who use shock collars, choke chains, etc. Instead, look for a trainer who doesn’t use forceful training methods, but instead uses positive methods to help your dog replace bad habits with those that are more desirable.
 Just be sure you’re comfortable with the methods used.
 If not, then pass on to the next trainer on your list.